donseba/go-router/README.md

 - **Pattern Matching**: Patterns not ending with a slash (/) are treated as exact matches, while patterns ending with a slash are treated as prefix matches.
 - **Middleware Order**: Middleware functions are applied in the order they are added, wrapping subsequent middleware and the final handler.
-- **Custom 404 and 405 Handling**: The router uses intercepting response writers to capture 404 and 405 responses from the underlying http.ServeMux and invoke custom handlers.
+- **Custom Status Handling**: The router uses intercepting response writers to capture status code responses from the underlying http.ServeMux and invoke custom handlers.
 - **Trailing Slash Redirection**: When enabled, requests with trailing slashes are redirected to the same path without the trailing slash.

 ## Future Improvements

-- **Automatic OPTIONS Handling**: Provide automatic handling of OPTIONS requests.
 - **Error Handling Enhancements**: Provide mechanisms for handling other HTTP status codes.